rinnocente/qe-ssh-ab/README.md

 ### NB. this container is reachable via ssh through **your host port $PORT**, eventually from Internet at large.

 ---
-This is a full package with all sources, all  serial binaries and also all the parallel binaries (with openmpi) :
+This is a  package with  all  serial binaries and also all the parallel binaries (with openmpi) :
 ```
 /home/qe
          |-- bin                 (serial binaries)